reframejs/reframe/docs/usage-manual.template.md

 ## Serverless Deploy

-If your app is stateless (no database, no background tasks, ...) then we recommand to do serverless deployment.
+If your app is stateless (no database, no background tasks, ...) we then recommand serverless deployment.

 Serverless deployment solutions:
  - [Up](https://github.com/apex/up) - CLI tool to manage serverless deployement on AWS.